Link copied to your clipboard

 Fortunately, there is a good chance you can keep your home when you file for bankruptcy.
 Factors like the type of bankruptcy you file, your home equity, and whether or not you can make your mortgage payments will all determine how bankruptcy will impact your status as a homeowner.

 If you’re a homeowner looking to pay off debt or avoid bankruptcy, consider a Home Equity Investment (HEI) with Point.
 You can receive a lump sum of cash without having to worry about monthly payments.
 Instead, you’ll pay back the investment and a percentage of your home’s future appreciation anytime during a 30-year term.
+There are no income requirements, you'll need sufficient equity and a credit score above 500 to qualify.

 No income?
 No problem.
 Get a home equity solution that works for more people.